 Over half of the search queries are performed on smartphones and tablets (i.e. small screens.)
 Google said it plenty of times, they do penalize websites that are not mobile-friendly (i.e. display the content perfectly on a smaller screen.)

 Most kennels and dog breeders use WordPress for their website; it is a content management system that is very modulable.
 I believe that today, 99% of the themes (designs) available for free are mobile-friendly and fully responsive.
 Therefore, by using WordPress you are somewhat ensured that this is taken care of without the need for you to do a single thing.

 6. Improve Page Load

-Another important part of a dog breeder’s website speed is the host they are on: cheap hosts run cheaper softwares and are very much slower in all aspects.
+Another important part of a dog breeder’s website speed is the host they are on: cheap hosts run cheaper software and are very much slower in all aspects.
 Pricier hosts like SiteGround are a lot faster.
-We, ourselves, has to change hosting company last summer due to our increasing traffic.
+We, ourselves, had to change the hosting company last summer due to our increasing traffic.
 We now have faster loads and no downtimes.

 Using a lot of plugins on WordPress is tempting but this will also slow your website down; be very picky!
 Check out this post on accelerating a WordPress website.

 Dog breeders tend to only have an About Us page on their website and then go on to list all their dogs and litters of puppies.
 While these pages are most definitely required, they should also write very informative articles about topics (and keywords) very closely related to their kennel.
 The obvious candidates for a Poodle breeder in Idaho would be: